 A one-course waiver option may be available for reading endorsement applicants who hold an Early Childhood License in Ohio.

 The Master's Degree increases career options.
 The reading endorsement prepares teachers for positions as school literacy consultants.
 With additional coursework, teachers can complete BW's MAEd.
 The MAEd is also a starting point for a Literacy Specialist Endorsement, a post-master's credential with additional leadership possibilities.

 The program includes 100 hours of field experience, including a practicum in which students work with children who have been referred for reading difficulties, evaluating, planning and implementing remedial programs for them.

-Successful completion of Praxis II is required for endorsement eligibility.
+Successful completion of the required licensure exam(s) is required for endorsement eligibility.